C. difficile–induced colitis usually occurs after taking antibiotics.

 A fecal (stool) transplant is an option for some people who have frequent recurrences.
 In this procedure, about a cup (about 200 to 300 milliliters) of stool from a healthy donor is placed in the person's colon.
 The donor's stool is first tested for microorganisms that can cause disease.
 The fecal transplant can be given as an enema, through a tube inserted through the nose into the digestive tract, or through a colonoscope Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
 In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
 Endoscopes... read more .
 Doctors think that fecal material from a donor restores the normal balance of bacteria in the intestine of a person with C. difficile–induced colitis.
 After this treatment is used, symptoms are less likely to recur.
 A pill that contains healthy donor stool is also an effective treatment.

-Bezlotoxumab is a monoclonal antibody Monoclonal Antibodies Immunotherapy is the use of drugs that mimic or modify components of the immune system (such as tumor antigens and immune checkpoints—see also Overview of the Immune System) to fight disease... read more that is given by vein.
+Bezlotoxumab is a monoclonal antibody Monoclonal Antibodies Immunotherapy is the use of medications that mimic or modify components of the immune system (such as tumor antigens and immune checkpoints—see also Overview of the Immune System) to fight disease... read more that is given by vein.
 It binds to one of the toxins produced by C. difficile.
 Giving bezlotoxumab plus standard antibiotic treatment can reduce the chances that diarrhea will recur.